subatomicdev/binance-futures-cpp/README.md

 # Binance WebSockets

-**This is an active project in the early stages so I don't recommend relying on the library until it's fully tested and the API is stable.**
+**This is an active project in the early stages, beginning mid Feb 2021, so I don't recommend relying on the library until it's fully tested and the API is stable.**

 ---